conaldev/algorithms-sql-git-java8/README.md

-Pratice programming skills to be better programmer.
+Pratice programming skills to be better developer.
+A Real Developer.